sergei-mironov/litrepl/README.md

 print(W)
 ```

-Verbatim sections next to the executable section are result sections.
-The output
+Verbatim sections next to the executable section are the result sections.
+The
-of the code from the executable section is pasted here.
+output of the code from the executable section is pasted there.
 The original
 content of the section is replaced with the output of the last execution.

 ```lresult